nazdridoy/github-commit-labels/README.md

 The script will automatically detect the commit type from the first word of your commit message and add the appropriate label.
 Make sure to:
 1. Use one of the supported commit types or their aliases
 2. Follow the format: `type(scope): description` or `type: description`
+3. Indicate **breaking changes** by adding `!` after the type or scope: `type!:` or `type(scope)!:`.
-3. Keep the commit message clear and concise
+4. Keep the commit message clear and concise
-4. Use meaningful scopes that describe the area of the codebase being changed
+5. Use meaningful scopes that describe the area of the codebase being changed

 ## Installation